Rwanda, Uganda visit reinforced India-Africa ties: Ansari

-On Board Special Aircraft, Feb 24 (PTI) Vice President Hamid Ansari today said that India's ties with Africa has been reinforced with his productive …
+Vice President Hamid Ansari today said that India's ties with Africa has been reinforced with his productive visits to Uganda and Rwanda, amid New …

+Urgent Action: Journalist Missing For More Than Six Months (Rwanda: UA 49/17)

+Civil or not — does the name of a war matter?
+Yes, says this historian

 Rwanda, Uganda visit reinforced India-Africa ties: Ansari